jruels/core-k8s/labs/multi-tier/index.md

 If everything looks good continue

-### Create the Redis Master Service
+### Create the Redis leader Service
-The guestbook applications needs to communicate to the Redis master to write its data.
-You need to apply a Service to proxy the traffic to the Redis master Pod.
+The guestbook applications needs to communicate to the Redis leader to write its data.
+You need to apply a Service to proxy the traffic to the Redis leader Pod.
 A Service defines a policy to access the Pods.

 Apply the Service
 ```
-kubectl apply -f manifests/redis-master-service.yaml
+kubectl apply -f manifests/redis-leader-service.yaml
 ```

-This manifest file creates a Service named redis-master with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis master Pod.
+This manifest file creates a Service named redis-leader with a set of labels that match the labels previously defined, so the Service routes network traffic to the Redis leader Pod.

 Confirm service is running
 ```